 General and administrative expenses.
-General and administrative expenses were \$6.5 million and \$5.9 million for the three months ended March 31, 2022 and 2021, respectively.
-The increase of \$0.6 million was primarily due to an increase in personnel costs of \$0.8 million, including an increase of \$0.5 million in share-based compensation expense as a result of continued growth in headcount, and a \$0.2 million increase in other general and administrative expenses that included insurance, rent, depreciation expense and other facilities expense, partially offset by a \$0.4 million decrease in legal expenses.
-We have incurred and expect to continue to incur additional expenses as a result of being a public company, which we expect will further increase when we no longer qualify as an "emerging growth company" under the JOBS Act.
-In addition, we have incurred and expect to continue to incur increased expenses related to additional insurance, investor relations and other increases related to needs for additional human resources and professional services associated with being a public company.
+General and administrative expenses were \$6.8 million and \$5.8 million for the three months ended September 30, 2022 and 2021, respectively.
+The increase of \$1.0 million was primarily due to an increase in personnel costs of \$0.7 million, including an increase of \$0.4 million in share-based compensation expense as a result of continued growth in headcount, and an increase of \$0.2 million in other general and administrative expenses that included insurance, rent, depreciation expense and other facilities expense.